 In 2005, the original Intercontinental Cup merged with FIFA Club World Championship (an experimental competition introduced in 2000 by the world football association in order to compete with UEFA for the control of the profitable club market, which only survived its first edition) in a single tournament called FIFA Club World Cup (still sponsored by Toyota), which from that year on gathered not only the European and South American champions, but those of all the continental confederations: Asia (AFC), Africa (CAF), North & Central America (CONCACAF), South America (CONMEBOL), Oceania (OFC), and Europe (UEFA).

-Official UEFA and Toyota Cup/FIFA scores and statistics, standardized, corrected, and extended using my own database and several sources.
+• Official UEFA and Toyota Cup/FIFA scores and statistics extended and corrected with multilingual edition.
 All the names of teams, players, referees, stadiums, and cities are written in their original spelling (or a standard transcription into Latin characters, in the case of other alphabets).
-This is the reason why some names may slightly difer in form with respect to other unstandardized information sources.
+This is the reason why some names may slightly differ in form with respect to other unstandardized information sources.